 - All Animation Is Disney: The belief that all noteworthy animated works were made by Disney.

-- All Anime Is Naughty Tentacles: The belief that all anime is nothing but women getting raped by tentacle creatures.
+- All Anime Is Naughty Tentacles: The belief that anime is nothing but women getting assaulted by tentacle creatures.

-- Aluminum Christmas Trees: Something obscure but real is mistaken to be something invented for the work of fiction.
+- Aluminum Christmas Trees: Something obscure but real in a work of fiction is mistaken for part of the fiction.